maxtoroq/maxtoroq.github.io/DbExtensions/docs/SqlBuilder.md

 ORDER BY t0.TotalProducts DESC
 ```

-If the sub-query contains any parameter values these are copied to the outer query.
+If the sub-query contains any parameter values, these are copied to the outer query.
 SqlBuilder doesn't keep any reference to sub-queries, all instances are completely independent and composability is achieved by copying state from one instance to the other.

 Lists
 -----